naufalyukafi/pemrograman-berbasis-framework/README.md

 # Pemrograman Berbasis Framework
 Here are the projects I have made for assignments, UTS, and UAS.
-Previously to do the design process I used the FIGMA service to design the project.
+Previously to do the design process I used [FIGMA](https://www.figma.com/) service to design my project.

 1. **Manajement Kontak Mahasiswa** <br />
 Student Contact is a simple admin website to perform the CRUD process<br /> <br />